mellebolding/mellebolding/README.md

 ## Welcome to my GitHub page!
-About me: I'm a Physics graduate student trying to not 'code like a Physicist.'
+About me: I'm a physics graduate student trying to not 'code like a physicist.'

 Mostly, I have a bit of experience using Python (some PyTorch) and some small projects in C++.